MikeDigitize/Getting_Started_With_TDD/README.md

 So we're perfectly entitled to start prototyping it in code.
 Often, lesser experienced developers find this easier than starting cold, with a test.
-Think of it as sending a scouting party out to do a bit of recon about what's in store ahead.
-When we get the intel back we're in a much better place to start writing tests.
+Think of it as sending out a scouting party to do a bit of recon about what's in store ahead.
+When we get the intel back we'll be in a better place to start writing tests.

 ## Prototyping